lightsail/ngx-open-cv/README.md

 ## Usage

-If you have installed NgOpenCV and copied the `opencv` folder to your `assets` directory, everything should work out of the box.
+If you have installed NgxOpenCV and copied the `opencv` folder to your `assets` directory, everything should work out of the box.

 #### 1. Import the `NgOpenCVModule`